ConnectingApps/DncWireMockDemo/README.md

 }
 ````

-> The type specified via Create<> is typically a controller class or an interface.
+> :warning: ⚠ **The type specified via Create<> is typically a controller class or an interface.
 This is because it has to be resolved via the DI of .NET Core.
-So use Create < SomeController> or Create< ISomeInterface>.
+So use Create < SomeController> or Create< ISomeInterface>.**

 To work with it, you need to setup the `ItemGroup` dependency in your test project correctly, like done here: